 Miss Bullock is ably supported by her co-stars, Bradley Cooper as the smart but caring cameraman and Thomas Haden Church in a hilarious performance as the pompous newsman.
 Also good are Ken Jeong as Steve and Hartman’s exasperated Asian producer and DJ Qualls and Katy Mixon as two kindly oddballs that Mary picks up in her pursuit of the elusive cameraman, Steve.

+ALL ABOUT STEVE stars Sandra Bullock as Mary Horowitz, a ditzy and talkative, but endearing, crossword puzzle creator with a kind heart.
+The talkative stream of crossword trivia from her turns off her handsome blind date, Steve, a cable news cameraman.
+Steve suddenly has to cover a breaking story in Arizona.
+Trying to be kind, Steve tells Mary she could come with him if she didn’t have to work.
+Mary suddenly gets fired from her job for creating a crossword puzzle that’s only about Steve.
+Mary decides it’s a sign that she should follow Steve to Arizona.
+What follows is a hilarious series of misunderstandings, practical jokes and mishaps, leading to an inspiring, uplifting finale.
 If you like offbeat, exaggerated humor, you’ll probably love ALL ABOUT STEVE.
 If you prefer a more realistic comedy, you may not.
 Even so, Sandra Bullock creates another fun, indelible character in Mary the crossword creator, who describes herself as Jewish Catholic.
 ALL ABOUT STEVE contains an inspiring ending and positive references to God, the Bible and Jesus, but there is plenty of foul language and some crude, immoral innuendoes.
 So, approach with caution.